MrKevinOConnell/MeetingGenerator/README.md

 - `!clear` - clears the queue and deletes all `next` messages that were in the queue
 - `!help` - provides list of commands and their functions

-### Dependencies

-CyberTA uses the following tech:

-- [Discord] - Based communication software
-- [Discord.js] - chat bot language
-- [Heroku] - used for hosting the bot

-### Deploying CyberTA with Heroku
+### Deploying with Heroku

-These instructions are for installing CyberTA to a Heroku application.
+These instructions are for installing this bot to a Heroku application.
 You will need a GitHub, Heroku, and discord developer account as well as manage server permissions to a Discord server.

 1. Fork this repository to your GitHub account, or an account you have access to.